asaushkin/dokku-postgresql-plugin/README.md

 --------
 ```
 $ dokku help
-     postgresql:console <app> Launch a postgresql console for a given app
+     postgresql:psql <app>    Launch a postgresql console for a given app or as admin user (without appname)
-     postgresql:create <app>  Create a PostgreSQL database
      postgresql:delete <app>  Delete specified PostgreSQL database
      postgresql:list          List all databases
      postgresql:start         Start the PostgreSQL docker container if it isn't running